 You can use Qt Creator in the following modes:

-- Welcome mode for opening projects.
+- Welcome mode for opening projects, tutorials, and examples.

 - Edit mode for editing project and source files.